oktaykurt/class-incremental-learning-experiments-with-the-FruitNet-dataset/README.md

     pip install torch torchvision numpy Pillow matplotlib seaborn
     ```
 3.  **Prepare Data:**
-    * Download the FruitNet dataset from [Mendeley Data](https://data.mendeley.com/datasets/b6fftwbr2v/1).
+    * Download the FruitNet dataset from [Mendeley Data](https://data.mendeley.com/datasets/b6fftwbr2v/1) or [Kaggle](https://www.kaggle.com/datasets/shashwatwork/fruitnet-indian-fruits-dataset-with-quality).
     * Organize the data according to the structure expected by the notebook (e.g., separate folders for 'Good Quality_Fruits' and 'Bad Quality_Fruits', each containing subfolders for fruit types).
     * Update the data paths (`root_good`, `root_bad`) in the notebook (`Class_Incremental_Learning_Experiments_with_the_FruitNet_Dataset.ipynb`) to point to your dataset location.